About Homemade Peach Preserves

 What to do

-- Add peaches, lemon, cinnamon and sugar to a large pot and mix well.
-Let sit for 1 hour
+- Add peaches, lemon, cinnamon, and sugar to a large pot and mix well.
+Let's sit for 1 hour

-- Stir mix well and bring to a low boil, and cook for about 20 minutes.
+- Stir the mix well and bring to a low boil, and cook for about 20 minutes.

 - Gradually stir in dry pectin, and boil for 1 minute.

-- transfer to sterilized jars leaving ½” headspace .
-Process in hot water bath for 10 minutes.
+- Transfer to sterilized jars leaving ½” headspace—a process in a hot water bath for 10 minutes.